Joystream/joystream/metadata-protobuf/doc/index.md

 Fields in the payload header are encoded in fixed length 32/64 bits instead of [varint encoding](https://developers.google.com/protocol-buffers/docs/encoding#varints) (uint64/32).
 This allows first calculating and then setting the byte offset of each `ChannelPayout` accurately, e.g.
 `byte_offset` = `size(Header)` &#43; `position_where_record_for_channel_exists_in_Body`
-If varint encoding is used for header fields, then calculating the byte offset of `ChannelPayout` w.r.t the start of the payload would be improbable since the header size won&#39;t be known.
+If varint encoding is used for header fields, then calculating the byte offset of `ChannelPayoutRecord` w.r.t the start of the payload would be improbable since the header size won&#39;t be known.